-- The project activity does not result in additional heat demand for pre-heating the oil/water emulsion prior to combustion; this means that either - (a) the oil/water emulsion is not heated prior to combustion or - (b) the oil/water emulsion is heated prior to combustion but in the absence of the project activity the residual fuel oil would also be pre-heated and would have the same or a higher temperature than the oil/water emulsion; - With the implementation of the project activity, no significant operational, process or equipment modifications other than the introduction of the oil/water emulsion technology are undertaken (e.g. no other measures to improve energy efficiency); - The implementation of the project activity does not result in an increase of heat generation in the boiler. - The remaining lifetime of the boiler is larger than the crediting period; - No capacity expansions occur at the project facility during the crediting period.
+- Prior to the implementation of the project activity, no oil/water emulsion technology was used at the project site; - The oil/water emulsion is prepared and consumed on the premises where the boiler exists; - The project activity does not result in additional heat demand for pre-heating the oil/water emulsion prior to combustion; this means that either - (a) the oil/water emulsion is not heated prior to combustion or - (b) the oil/water emulsion is heated prior to combustion but in the absence of the project activity the residual fuel oil would also be pre-heated and would have the same or a higher temperature than the oil/water emulsion; - With the implementation of the project activity, no significant operational, process or equipment modifications other than the introduction of the oil/water emulsion technology are undertaken (e.g. no other measures to improve energy efficiency); - The implementation of the project activity does not result in an increase of heat generation in the boiler.2 - The remaining lifetime of the boiler is larger than the crediting period; - No capacity expansions occur at the project facility during the crediting period.